Te whakamahere mō āpōpō

 We are keen to listen and learn from the community while collaborating to come up with longer-term water and wastewater solutions.
 There are many trade-offs to consider, but together we can ensure local communities have safe and reliable water and wastewater services that meet the needs of current and future generations.

-We have three local servicing strategies currently in development:
+We have one servicing strategy currently in development:

 What is a water and wastewater servicing strategy?A water and wastewater servicing strategy is a long-term plan that helps ensure communities have clean and safe water to use and drink, and that the water used is treated properly before being returned to the environment.